-3. We start the MySQL server with "-skip-grant-tables".
-Starting MySQL server / daemon process with no password.
+3. We start the MySQL server with the "-skip-grant-tables".
+Starting MySQL server / daemon process without password.

 The result after the above command line:

 [Root @ server ~] # Starting mysqld daemon with databases from / var / lib / mysql

-4. We connect to mysql server with the root user, using the command:
+4. We connect to the MySQL server with the root user, using the command:

 Welcome to the MySQL monitor.
 Commands end with; or g.

 Your MySQL connection id is 1